Atlassian Jira Service Management

 If the Return Data is Failed, an Error tab will appear in the Test Result window.

 The error tab contains the responses from the third-party API calls including Failure Indicator, Status Code, and Message.
-This can help you locate the root cause of a command failure.
+This can help locate the root cause of a command failure.

 Parts in Error | Description | Example |